boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | Dart | 1 |
 | Groovy | 3 |

 Interesting!
-Those naught C developers!
+Those naughty C developers!
 However what I really want to know is what are the most commonly used curse words.
+Lets see collectively how dirty a mind we have.

 | word | count |
 | ---- | ----- |